TOCW1 Walk 26 : Shelford to Cambridge

 - In 100 metres the earth track becomes grassy.
 In 200 metres the track swings gently left between vast fields and over a stream, with a small coppice on your left.
 Keep ahead, on a bearing of 245°.
 In 150 metres pass through a part tree-lined field boundary.
 Follow the grassy track with a ditch and field boundary on your right.
 In 400 metres pass through another field boundary and at a path junction, bear right, your direction 305°.

 - In 200 metres go on a bridge over the River Cam and turn left, with the river alongside on your left-hand side, your direction 235°.
-In 230 metres you come to a farm track .
+In 230 metres your way merges with a farm track .

-- In 50 metres cross a farm track and keep ahead on a stony track, with a play area to the left, your direction 200°.
-In 30 metres, with a playing field on your right-hand side [!] turn right, your direction due west, along the right-hand edge of the playing field.
+- In 50 metres the farm track swings left.
+Ignore the path ahead, bear left with the track and in 30 metres, with playing fields on your right-hand side [!] turn right through a metal gate, your direction due west, along the right-hand edge of the playing fields.

 - In 100 metres you pass a thatched cottage on your right-hand side.
 In a further 100 metres, you come out through metal barriers (with wooden posts) to a road (New Road) where you go left, your direction 200°.